If your study is led from England and involves the NHS is England, you should now use HRA Approval.

 Apart from limited specific situations (see Governance Arrangements for Research Ethics Committees), only one REC needs to review a project for the whole of the UK.
 Some projects taking place outside the NHS require a specific review of the individual sites (site specific assessment).
 This review is undertaken by the REC reviewing the study application.

-All applications for NHS and Social Care REC review are prepared using the Integrated Research Application System (IRAS).
+All applications for NHS review including those taking place in a social care setting are prepared using the Integrated Research Application System (IRAS).
 Guidance on completing the form and supporting documentation is available within IRAS.
 All applications must be accompanied by the research protocol and relevant documents, in accordance with the applicant’s checklist (which must also be submitted).
 Application forms must be electronically authorised in IRAS.
 Additionally, forms and supporting documents are electronically submitted from IRAS.
 Note that incomplete applications cannot be validated and therefore cannot be reviewed by the REC.

 NHS RECs usually review applications in full REC meetings.
 However, projects that meet certain criteria deemed not to raise material ethical issues may not need to go to a full committee.
 This proportionate review service which is for studies that present minimal risk or burden for the participant, uses a proportionate review sub-committee to review applications within shorter timeframes on receipt of a valid application.